michaelxcw/group-project/README.md

 ## Description

-A program that analyzes stocks and proceeds to buy and sell them to make the most amount possible to compete in the stock market game.
+A clone of the Flappy Bird game written in some language

 ## To-do: Graphic/logo